-- A. 2355 Course Description: An advanced course in collision estimating and development of an accurate damage report. - B. Course Goals/Objectives: The student will produce an accurate damage estimate as per industry standards and demonstrate proper use of the estimating guide procedural pages. - C. Course Competencies: Upon successful completion of this course, the student will be able to demonstrate knowledge of general shop safety, personal and equipment safety, including HAZMAT and Right to Know training, his/her ability to identify collision damage, and accurately estimate repair cost using written and computer generated forms.
-Specifically the student will be able to: - 1.
-Explain how damage repair estimates are determined. - 2.
-Describe the basic procedures of writing up an estimate for the body shop and customer or insurance company. - 3.
-Outline the sequence for estimating vehicle damage. - 4.
-Describe the method of determining the reparability of a damaged vehicle based on observation and by consulting appropriate sources. - 5.
-Begin making damage appraisal judgments about whether or not new parts or repair and straightening procedures are necessary. - 6.
-Explain the difference between flat-rate labor time and overlap labor time when estimating labor costs. - 7.
-Convert flat-rate labor time into dollars. - 8.
-Roughly estimate the time required for painting a given collision repair job. - 9.
-Estimate material costs based on a refinishing materials list. - D. Academic Integrity: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
-The attempt of any student to present as his or her own any work which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension. - 1.
-Cheating: Dishonesty of any kind of examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination from the textbook or from the examination paper of another student, assisting others to cheat, alteration of grade records, illegal entry or unauthorized presence in an office are examples of cheating. - 2.
-Plagiarism: Offering the work of another as one's own, without proper acknowledgment, is plagiarism; therefore, any student who fails to give credit for quotations or essentially identical expression of material taken form books, encyclopedias, magazines and other reference works, or from the themes, reports or other writings of a fellow student, is guilty of plagiarism.

-E. SCANS and Foundation Skills

-Appropriate competencies and foundation skills set forth by the Secretary's Commission on Achieving Necessary Skills (SCANS) have been integrated into the ACR 161-264 Training program.
-Specifically, they are C1,C3,C5,C6,C7,C8,C9,C11,C14,C15,C16, C18, C19,C20, and F1-F17.
-References and methods are detailed in the Scans document filed in the office of coordinator of the Automotive Collision Repair Program.
+Analyze impact damage to mechanical components of the vehicle.

+- D. Academic Integrity: It is the aim of the Faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+The attempt of any student to present as his or her own any work which he or she has not honestly performed is regarded by the faculty and administration as a most serous offense and renders the offender liable to serious consequences, possibly suspension. - 1.
+Cheating: Dishonesty of any kind of examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination from the textbook or alteration of grade records, illegal entry or unauthorized presence in an office are examples of cheating. - 2.
+Plagiarism: Offering the work of another as one's own, without proper acknowledgment, is plagiarism; therefore, any student who fails to five credit for quotations or essentially identical expression of material taken from books, encyclopedias, magazines and other reference works, or from the themes, reports or other writings of a fellow student, is guilty of plagiarism. - E. SCANS and Foundation Skills: Appropriate competencies and foundation skills set forth by the Secretary's Commission on Achieving Necessary Skills (SCANS) have been integrated into the ACR 161-264 Training program.
+Specifically, they are C1, C3, C5, C6, C7, C8, C9, C11, C14, C15, C16, C18, C19, C20, and F1-F17.
+References and methods are detailed in the SCANS document filed in the office of coordinator of the Automotive Collision Repair Program.